ygorelik/ydk-gen/sdk/go/core/docsgen/getting_started.rst

 Documentation and Support
 =========================

-- Read the `API documentation <http://ydk.cisco.com/go/docs>`_ for details on how to use the API and specific models
+- Read the `API documentation <http://ydk.cisco.com/go/docs>`_ for details on how to use the API and specific models (YDK-0.8.3)
-- Samples can be found under the `samples directory <https://github.com/CiscoDevNet/ydk-go/tree/master/samples>`_
+- Samples can be found under the `samples <https://github.com/CiscoDevNet/ydk-go/tree/master/samples>`_ directory
-- Additional samples can be found in the `YDK-Go samples repository <https://github.com/CiscoDevNet/ydk-go-samples>`_ (coming soon)
 - Join the `YDK community <https://communities.cisco.com/community/developer/ydk>`_ to connect with other users and with the makers of YDK
 - Additional YDK information can be found at `ydk.io <http://ydk.io>`_